 Interested in expanding her skill set, Erica took on the position of international show groom for Courtney King Dye and was responsible for two Olympic dressage horses Idocus and Mythilus.
 After returning from Europe, Erica joined Betsy Steiner’s team in Wellington, Florida and subsequently the Kundrun's Deermeadow Farm.

+Recently, Erica completed a Masters of Arts in Interdisciplinary Studies with an emphasis on the disciplines of psychology and communication.
 Every experience brings new knowledge, perspective and understanding to her work at Equine Welfare Society.

 Tiffany Snell, DVM